 Hosts Gene & Julie Gates

 GENE was raised in a small town in a red, white and blue military family & moved a lot as a child (he even lived in Japan).
 He’s been passionate about the culinary arts since as far back as he can remember.
 When he was only 14-years-old, Gene bought a beef tenderloin with his very first paycheck (who does that?).
-Today Gene is an overachiever in the kitchen.
-While creating his famous “Three-Day Burger” he makes his own catsup, mayo and buns from scratch.
+Today, he’s an overachiever in the kitchen.
+While creating his famous “Three-Day Burger” Gene makes his own catsup, mayo and buns from scratch.
 It literally takes him three days to pull it all together.
 But it’s SO worth it.
-He watches all the chef shows on TV: Chopped, Anthony Bourdain Parts Unknown, A Chef’s Life and Top Chef.
-Being the son of a career Army officer, Gene’s a Neat Freak and while in the grocery store you might catch him organizing cans at the grocery store so the labels are facing forward.
-Gene has a wicked quick wit, and makes Julie and Sophia laugh so hard their sides hurt.
-And don’t feel bad if he repeatedly asks for your name… he fell out of a tree when he was a kid and now he can’t remember names due to a childhood head injury after falling out of a tree.
+He watches all the chef shows on TV: Chopped, A Chef’s Life and Top Chef.
+Being the son of a career Army officer, Gene’s a Neat Freak and while in the grocery store you might catch him organizing cans so the all labels are facing forward.
+Gene has a wicked-quick wit and makes Julie and Sophia laugh so hard their sides hurt.
+Oh, and don’t feel bad if he repeatedly asks for your name… he fell out of a tree when he was a kid and now he can’t remember people’s names.
 That injury could explain a lot of things…